In these Conditions the following definitions apply:

 Nothing in these Conditions excludes or limits the liability of the Supplier for: (a) death or personal injury caused by the Supplier’s negligence; (b) fraud or fraudulent misrepresentation; or (c) any other liability which cannot be limited or excluded at law.

-the Supplier’s total liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty or otherwise, arising under or in connection with the Contract, its subject matter or formation shall be limited to a sum equal to the Price.
+the Supplier’s total liability to the Customer in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising under or in connection with the performance or contemplated performance of the Contract shall in all circumstances be limited to in respect of all claims (connected or unconnected) in any Year, a sum equal to the Price paid for the Equipment and/or Services.

 Intellectual Property Rights

-All materials, equipment and tools, drawings, specifications and data supplied by the Supplier to the Customer shall at all times be and remain the exclusive property of the Supplier, but shall be held by the Customer in safe custody at its own risk and maintained and kept in good condition by the Customer until returned to the Supplier, and shall not be disposed of or used other than in accordance with the Supplier’s written instructions or authorisation.
+All materials, equipment and tools, drawings, specifications and data supplied by one party to the other shall, at all times, be and remain the exclusive property of the party supplying such materials, equipment and tools, drawings, specifications and data, but shall be held by the receiving party in safe custody at its own risk and maintained and kept in good condition by that party until returned to the supplying party and shall not be disposed of or used other than in accordance with the any written instruction or authorisation.

-This Clause shall survive termination of the Contract, however arising.
+This Clause shall survive termination of the Contract.

-The parties may agree in writing that the Services and/or Equipment purchased by the Customer on a subscription basis shall be purchased on an automatic-renewal basis (each such Service and/or Equipment being an “Auto-Renew Product”), in which case the Customer’s purchase of the AutoRenew Product shall be automatically renewed at the end of the initial term of the subscription (the “Initial Period”) for subsequent terms of the same length as the Initial Period (each a “Subsequent Period”).
-If the Customer does not wish its purchase of the Auto-Renew Product to automatically renew, the Customer shall notify the Supplier in writing at least 3 Business Days prior to the end of the Initial Period or the relevant Subsequent Period (as applicable).
+The parties may agree in writing that the Services and/or Equipment purchased by the Customer on a subscription basis shall be purchased on an automatic-renewal basis (each such Service and/or Equipment being an “Auto-Renew Product”), in which case the Customer’s purchase of the Auto-Renew Product shall be automatically renewed at the end of the initial term of the subscription as detailed in the Scope of Work (the “Initial Period”) for subsequent terms of the same length as the Initial Period (each a “Subsequent Period”).
+If the Customer does not wish its purchase of the Auto-Renew Product to automatically renew, the Customer shall notify the Supplier in writing at least 10 Business Days prior to the end of the Initial Period or the relevant Subsequent Period (as applicable).

 The Supplier reserves the right to amend the Price payable for the Auto-Renew Product for each Subsequent Period and the Supplier shall provide the Customer with at least 20 Business Days’ written notice prior to the end of the current Subsequent Period of any such change in Price.
 The Customer shall be entitled to terminate the Contract for the purchase of such Auto-Renew Products in accordance with the process set out in clause 19.4.